U.S. flag

 In Washington State Department of Corrections (WA DOC), a designated Health Provider Shortage Area (HPSA), only 20% of women in any given year have been able to access evidence-based trauma therapy, and only 24% of women have been able to access residential treatment for substance abuse.
 This is due to both provider shortage and facility constraints.
 This grant funding ($550,000) is needed to reduce barriers to care in WA DOC through reducing provider shortage and increasing access to care.

-Using increased staffing, verified assessments, and evidence-based tools and interventions, the grant will address the Program-specific Priority Area by providing treatment access to two hundred women in the criminal justice system diagnosed with a Mental Health Disorder (MHD).
-Co-occurring evidence-based trauma and substance abuse treatments will be provided to participants for six months.
+Using increased staffing, verified assessments, and evidence-based tools and interventions, the grant will address the Program-specific Priority Area by providing treatment access to one hundred and ninety two women in the criminal justice system diagnosed with a Mental Health Disorder (MHD).
+Co-occurring evidence-based trauma and substance abuse treatments will be provided to participants for twelve weeks.
 Grant funds will be used to hire a Psychologist and a Reentry Navigator to provide reentry services to help reentrants with the transition into community.

 Outcomes in and out of custody will be evaluated.
 In custody, individuals receiving evidence-based trauma therapy have showed a reduction in facility infractions by 58% (WCCW MH Metrics, 2022).
 This will continue to be assessed.
 Helping women recover while in custody will allow women to access other programs more effectively, such as additional trauma programming, education, and vocational programs, and to re-engage with critical community tasks upon release.